 An old parent staying in an old age home is a common enough phenomenon.
 But is it desirable?
 Most elderly people cannot reconcile themselves to the idea of living in old age homes.
 We, their children, want them to live happily, in peace, and preferably in the one place where they have always lived – their own homes.
 But this is the digital age.
 Aged parents have often left alone while their children go abroad to live and work.
 So, the next logical step is to put an old father or mother in an old age home.
 While there is nothing fundamentally wrong with staying in an old age home, it does offend sensibilities.

-While living in one’s own home is always more desirable, there are a few advantages of an aged parent living in an old age home.
+There are two sides to every coin.
+While living in one’s own home is always more desirable, there are a few advantages and disadvantages of an aged parent living in an old age home.

 - Since old age homes are for senior citizens, doctors are always at hand and emergency services are available 24×7.
-Alternately, the elderly should have someone with them who can schedule appointments with doctors and go with them to the chamber.
-In case of a medical emergency, it’s good to have a person who can take care of hospitalisation.
+Alternatively, the elderly should have someone with them who can schedule appointments with doctors and go with them to the chamber.
+In case of a medical emergency, it’s good to have a person who can take care of hospitalization.

 - Safety is definitely an issue for senior citizens.
 The steady security in an old age home gives them protection from intruders and helps them live a safe and secure life.